zalopay-oss/jmeter-grpc-request/README.md

 Same as JMeter HTTP Request but for gRPC.
 Copy only once file jar to lib/ext of JMeter, select your protobuf folder and start making requests!
 No extra steps.

+*The JMeter gRPC Request is available at JMeter Plugins Manager, we can find here https://jmeter-plugins.org/?search=jmeter-grpc-request*

 ## Features

 - Supports Blocking Unary Calls.